osg-htc/docs/docs/other/install-voms.md

 The installation section will give you a bare-bones installation.
 In order to use VOMS you need to go through the configuration: run `configure_voms` to create your VO, probably enable read-only access to your VO and probably set a VO-admin to add/remove users.
 The other sections help in troubleshooting and knowing what is running.

 This is not a complete reference.
-If you need to administer a VO, please check the [VOMS User guide](https://twiki.cern.ch/twiki/bin/view/EMI/EMIVomsAdminUserGuide261) linked also in the <a href="/bin/view/Documentation/Release3/InstallVoms#Reference" class="twikiCurrentTopicLink twikiAnchorLink">reference</a> section.
+If you need to administer a VO, please check the [VOMS User guide](https://twiki.cern.ch/twiki/bin/view/EMI/EMIVomsAdminUserGuide261) linked also in the [reference](#reference) section.

 Introduction
 =================